Metrics on universal covering of projective variety

 In Section 5, assuming $\pi_1(X)$ is nonamenable, we construct another Bergman-type metric with a weight, denoted by $\beta$, employing $L^2$ sections of $\eusm K_X^q$ where $q$ is a fixed large positive integer.
 We obtain a natural embedding into an infinite-dimensional projective space.
 This means $\pi_1(X)$ is {\it very}\/ large (see \cite{T1}).

-In 2010, Fr\'ed\'eric Campana asked the author whether one can establish the uniformization theorem in \cite{T1} with assumptions on the fundamental group only.
+In 2010, Campana asked the author whether one can establish the uniformization theorem in \cite{T1} with assumptions on the fundamental group only.
 Since $\pi_1(X)$ is very large provided it is nonamenable, we can employ the proof of our earlier uniformization \cite{T1, Propositions 3.9, 4.2} to obtain the following

 \proclaim {Theorem (Uniformization)} Let $X \hookrightarrow \bold P^{r}$ be a nonsingular connected projective variety of dimension $n$ with {\it large} and {\it residually finite} fundamental group $\pi_1(X)$.
 If $\pi_1(X)$ is nonamenable then $U_X$ is a bounded Stein domain in $\bold C^n$. \endproclaim